Surrogacy abroad

 Legal parenthood

-In Finland, the provisions of the Paternity Act(Link to another website.)
+In Finland, the provisions of the Parenthood Act(Link to another website.)
 (Opens New Window) apply to the determination of paternity.
-The Paternity Act does not contain any specific provisions on surrogacy.
+The Parenthood Act does not contain any specific provisions on surrogacy.

-Under the new Maternity Act(Link to another website.)
-(Opens New Window), the mother of the child is the person who has given birth to the child.
+Under t(Link to another website.)
+(Opens New Window)he Parenhood Act, the mother of the child is the person who has given birth to the child.

 A foreign decision on the establishment of maternity(Link to another website.)
 (Opens New Window) is not recognised in Finland if a person habitually resident in Finland has had a child through surrogate arrangements in a foreign country.